paastech-cloud/docs/Architecture.md

 As you can notice, every table has a UUID field as a primary key.
 Compared to [Serial](https://www.postgresql.org/docs/current/datatype-numeric.html) that is often used to identify a table, a UUID guarantees a better uniqueness across the whole database.
 To generate a [UUID](https://www.postgresql.org/docs/current/datatype-uuid.html), we are using the UUIDv4 standard, which generates each UUID randomly.
 Thus, there are roughly 103 trillion UUIDv4s, lowering the chance of finding a duplicate UUID to one-in-a-billion.
-In comparison, Serials are limited to roughly 2 billion (2147483647) and will eventually clog up the column and be reduntant.
+In comparison, Serials are limited to roughly 2 billion (2147483647) and will eventually clog up the column and become redundant.
 As the column is a primary key, this results in the table being full and creates an inability to insert new rows.
-However, even though serials take up less space (4 bytes) than a UUID (16 bytes), the column becomes a series of incrementing integers and offers information about the time of creation.
+Even though serials take up less space (4 bytes) than a UUID (16 bytes), the column becomes a series of incrementing integers and offers information about the time of creation.
 This makes the table prone to timestamp-guessing.
-UUIDs are generated randomly and impossible to guess, completely removing this attack pattern.
+UUIDs are generated randomly and are impossible to guess, completely removing this attack pattern.

 Furthermore, since the projects will be deployed at a subdomain that is named after `{projectId}.user-app.paastech.cloud` we needed to hide the internal database structure that emerges with a serial id.
-Therefore, using a uuid prevents sharing sensitive data with everyone and prevents targeted attacks.
+Therefore, using a UUID prevents sharing sensitive data and targeted attacks.

 The table `users` contains all the necessary information about each User.
 Upon User creation, an `email_nonce` is automatically created and a Client account is only considered active once the email has been confirmed and the field `email_nonce` is null.
 A nonce is a random value that is unique and serves for identification.
 Should the User wish to reset their password, a new UUID will be saved in the field `password_nonce`.
 To reset his password, the Client will need to provide said nonce together with the new password.
-Should another request to change the password been made before the password was reset, a new nonce will be generated and the old one will be overwritten.
+Should another request to change the password be made before the password was reset, a new nonce will be generated and the old one will be overwritten.
 Once the password has been reset, `password_nonce` will be set to null.
 One User can have multiple projects or SSH keys.

 The `ssh_keys` specified by each User allow them to push their repository onto our git server.
 Each SSH key can have a name to make it easier to distinguish multiple keys, however, it is not required.